Learn a language.

 LingoMagus helps keep a family’s shared language alive, so it can move naturally between generations.

-- language comes through story
+- it comes through story

 - grammar is felt before it’s named